skajah/post-app/README.md

 - Navigate into frontend/
 - run "npm i" to install dependencies
 - run "npm start" to host the frontend in the browser

+This is my first Full Stack Project after learning the MERN Stack for a few months.
+Gotta start somewhere :P